FullSol/amplifier/Sprints.md

 1. **Progress Check**
     - Calvin:
         - [x] Apiary documentation
-        - [x] Set up Postman workspace
+        - [x] Set up Postman workspace - (will probs not be using it bc only 3-4 ppl can be added for free in a workspace) -> Julian and Patrick can potentially set up a new one, invite Calvin so he can duplicate it
         - [x] Project has been initialized
-        - [x] Postman has also been setup (will probs not be using it bc only 3-4 ppl can be added for free in a workspace) -> Julian and Patrick can potentially set up a new one, invite Calvin so he can duplicate it
-        -[x] Sent project proposal to Azhya
+        - [x] Sent project proposal to Azhya
     - Levi:
         - [x] Update/set up Sprints document
         - [x] Create Git branching guidelines document